Gloria Yang

 🤔

-Users find it difficult to move between different parts of the system
+Moving between different parts of the system felt disconnected and unpredictable.

 😣

-To evaluate how users interact with the system, we combined behavioral and attitudinal research methods to help us better uncover not only where users struggled, but how they interpreted the system.
+To evaluate how users interpreted the authoring experience, I combined behavioral and attitudinal research methods to uncover not only where users struggled, but how they mentally modeled the system.

 Eye-Tracking